Bhuvaneswarimaala-02/Cardiovascular-Disease-Prediction-System/README.md

-# 🫀 Cardiovascular Disease Prediction App
+# 🫀 Cardiovascular Disease Prediction System

 This project is a machine learning-powered web application that predicts the likelihood of cardiovascular disease based on patient input data.
 It uses a Decision Tree Classifier trained on a medical dataset and deployed with **Streamlit** for easy interaction.